Customer Service in Spain – FYI, it’s not the world’s greatest

 Or about my opinions on Spanish people in general.
 Though I should mention that people here are usually quite decent once they get to know you.

 My butcher and baker know me by name.
 My fishmonger asks me about US politics as he guts my sardines.
-The girl who makes my coffee in the mornings got ridiculously friendly after I’d come by about 5 days in a row.
+The girl who makes my coffee in the mornings got quite friendly after I’d come by about 5 days in a row.

 My constantly-breaking flat has been visited by a long line of polite and highly competent repairmen, and I’ve even had friendly treatment getting my visa renewed at Aluche (and, more recently, its Barcelona equivalent on Rambla de Guipúzcoa).